mw742/mw742.github.io/_pages/about.md

 My research journey began in the lab of Prof. Xinshan Ye at Peking University, where I worked on the development of carbohydrate-based therapeutic strategies.
 I am deeply grateful for the mentorship and guidance of Prof. Ye, whose rigorous scientific thinking and dedication to translational research greatly shaped my early academic development.
 Under his supervision, I developed a strong interest in understanding how molecules interact at the microscopic level and how these mechanisms can be quantitatively and rigorously characterized.
 This experience motivated me to pursue further training in computational and statistic methods.

-I then completed my Ph.D. in computational chemistry at :contentReference[oaicite:1]{index=1} under the supervision of Prof. Jonathan Goodman.
+I then completed my Ph.D. in computational chemistry at University of Cambridge under the supervision of Prof. Jonathan Goodman.
 I sincerely appreciate Prof. Goodman’s insightful mentorship, intellectual openness, and encouragement of independent thinking, which played a crucial role in shaping my research direction.
 My doctoral research focused on developing algorithms for molecular conformational searching, which is fundamental to understanding molecular properties and supports downstream computational simulations, including molecular mechanics (MM), quantum mechanics (QM), and machine learning–based approaches.
 During my Ph.D., I also gained valuable industry experience in machine learning–based drug discovery.

 However, I came to realize that developing therapeutic strategies requires not only understanding drug design, but also understanding disease mechanisms.
 The human body is a highly complex system, spanning multiple levels—from genes to cells to organs—and continuously interacting with the environment.